• Home

 • Pre-heat oven to 350 degrees F.

-• In a large bowl or mixer, add butter, brown sugar, and white sugar.
+• In a large bowl or mixer, add 1 Cup Unsalted Butter, 1 Cup Light Brown Sugar, and ½ Cup White Granulated Sugar.
 Beat at medium-high speed until creamy and fluffy.
-Add eggs, one at a time, and vanilla and mix until well incorporated.
+Add 2 Large Eggs, one at a time, and 1 teaspoon Vanilla Extract.
+Mix until well incorporated.

-• Add dry ingredient mixture to egg mixture, ½ cup at a time, and mix slightly between additions.
+• Add dry ingredient mixture to egg mixture, ½ cup at a time, mixing slightly between additions.
 Scrape the side of the bowl and mix until consistent.
-Do not overmix.
+Don't overmix.
 (The point of mixing in smaller portions is to keep the flour from puffing into the air.)

-• Set aside ½ cup each of marshmallows and chocolate chips.
+• Set aside ½ cup each of marshmallows and chocolate chips for after baking.
 Stir in the rest of chocolate chips and marshmallows.

 • Using a cookie scoop, drop dough onto an ungreased cookie sheet about 2 inches apart.